rbooch6/project1/README.md

 # Project1
 ## Project Description
 An expense reimbursement system.
 Users are either a manager or an employee.
-The feature of each case is listed below in the features
+The feature of each case is listed below in the features section.

+The program does not run correctly in it's current state as the database has been shut down, so there is nowhere to store and retrieve the data from.
+In the usage tab below, there is information to create a mock database for use with this program, however it has not been tested so results may not be desirable

 ## Technologies Used
 * Eclipse IDE